openwisp/openwisp-radius/docs/source/developer/how_to_extend.rst

     ./manage.py migrate

-However, if you want `migrate an existing freeradius database please read the guide in the setup <./setup.html#migratinga-an-existing-freeradius-database>`_.
+However, if you want :ref:`migrate an existing freeradius database please read the guide in the setup <migrate_existing_freeradius_db>`.

 .. note::
     For more information, refer to the